Excd/config-files/README.md

-A collection of my personal video game and software configuration files.
+A collection of my personal video game related configuration files.